 The project specializes in improving media literacy through a three-step program:

-- Providing a hands-on framework to better understand, analyse, and evaluate the role different actors in society play in spreading disinformation, as well as why and how the spread of disinformation undermines our democracies.
+- The first one is a workshop which consists of an interactive war game simulation on how to navigate the spread of disinformation, helping students understand and evaluate the role that different actors in society play in this matter, as well as why and how the spread of disinformation undermines our democracies.

 - The second one is an essay contest was based on policy recommendations to address the issues presented, a challenge for students to come up with new solutions in order to combat the spread of disinformation.

 - The third one is a roundtable discussion with former Danish Prime Minister, former NATO Secretary General and our founder, Anders Fogh Rasmussen, aiming to bring future leaders together with todays to discuss and explore new policy recommendations targeting disinformation and misinformation.